-Transitions are carefully planned for, and significant time is given to ensure continuity of learning and care.
+Transitions are carefully planned for and significant time is given to ensure continuity of learning and care.
 At times of transition, we acknowledge the child's needs and establish effective partnerships with those involved with the child and other settings.
 The Reception children spend time with their new Year 1 teacher in their new classroom.
-Our staff also contact the local nurseries and preschools, to familiarise themselves with the new children.
+Our staff also contact the local nurseries and preschools in return, to familiarise themselves with the new children.

-Parents/carers are encouraged to take up the offer of meeting with Reception staff in school.
-This is a valuable time to talk 1:1 with them and answer any concerns/queries they may have.
-We also conduct home visits before children start school.
+Parents and carers are encouraged to take up the offer of meeting with Reception staff in school.
+This is a valuable time to talk 1:1 with them and answer any concerns or queries they may have.

 At the end of the EYFS, our Reception teacher meets with the Year 1 teacher to liaise with them and discuss the individual children and their specific needs.
-The children's assessment data and writing books are sent with them to Year 1 so that their new teachers can plan for their 'next steps in learning' from the moment they enter their new class.
+The children's assessment data and writing books are sent with them to Year 1 so that their new teachers are able to plan for their 'Next Steps in Learning' from the moment they enter their new class.
+Children spend a number of sessions towards the end of the school year in the Year 1 classroom or with the Year 1 teacher in Reception to ensure that they are familiar and comfortable with their new teacher and are 'next year ready'.